 - The injuries have contributed to your inability to work on a regular basis in your previous job or any other job.
 If you regrettably suffered permanent partial disability or permanent total disability, you are entitled to certain benefits to compensate for your lost wages.
 These types of claims are expensive, and insurance companies will fight with everything they have to ensure you get less than you deserve.
 Hiring an experienced attorney can significantly help in your case.

 - If your employer denies your rightful claim or a delay is caused in the dispensing of your benefits.
-A worker compensation attorney will help you obtain a fair settlement.
+A workers’ compensation attorney will help you obtain a fair settlement.

 - If your employer’s settlement offer doesn’t cover all your lost wages or medical payments.
-If you doubt that you are receiving the proper benefits or wonder if there are additional benefits that have not been considered, you may need to call our experienced workers’ compensation attorneys to obtain the most favorable settlement.
+If you doubt that you are receiving the proper benefits or wonder if there are additional benefits that have not been considered, you may need to call the experienced workers’ compensation attorneys at Steinberg Law to obtain the most favorable settlement.

-- If you receive Social Security disability benefits, our knowledgeable attorneys understand how to draft your settlement agreement to make sure those benefits are preserved.
+- If you receive Social Security disability benefits, Steinberg Law’s knowledgeable attorneys understand how to draft your settlement agreement to make sure those benefits are preserved.

 - If your boss threatens or demotes you for filing a workers’ compensation claim.
 In the case that your boss has fired, demoted or reduced your salary because you filed a compensation claim, ensure that you contact a workers’ compensation attorney.
 You are entitled to protect your financial security in the event of a work injury.